IMIO/communesplone.layout/README.txt

 Introduction
 ============

-This product may contain traces of nuts.
+This product is dedicated to override plone 4 templates.